JetBrains/marketplace-docs/topics/marketplace-general/plugin-overview-page.md

 <img src="compatibility.png" alt="Compatibility Overview Page"
 width="706"/>

-[The product compatibility](https://plugins.jetbrains.com/docs/intellij/plugin-compatibility.html) is determined by the plugin.xml file.
+[The product compatibility](https://plugins.jetbrains.com/docs/intellij/plugin-compatibility.html) is determined by the <path>plugin.xml</path> file.
 You can also manually reconfigure the list of compatible products in the admin panel under the General Information section.

 <img src="product-compatibility.png" alt="Compatibility Admin Page"
 width="706"/>

 ## Plugin description

-The plugin description should be added to the plugin.xml file under the ```description``` tag.
+The plugin description should be added to the <path>plugin.xml</path> file under the `description` tag.
 It can contain most HTML tags, and it is displayed in the Plugin Manager inside JetBrains IDEs and on the plugin listing page on [JetBrains Marketplace](https://plugins.jetbrains.com/).

 Make sure your description is concise and offers a clear value proposition.
 It should be easy to understand at a glance what the product offers.